 To represent a vector we use a line with an arrow head.
 The length of the line represents the magnitude of vector and direction of the arrow represents the direction of the vector.
 Let us start with a vector quantity called displacement.
 In the enclosed figure the change of position from point P1 to P2 is represented graphically by the directed line segment with an arrowhead to represent direction of motion.

 Vector is a Physical quantity and all physical quantities have units.
 Hence, the vectors also have units, they are called unit vectors.

+Unit Vectors: A unit vector is a vector having a magnitude of unity.
 Its only purpose is to describe a direction in space.
 On x-y co-ordinate system ĩ denote unit vector in positive x direction and ĵ denotes unit vector in positive y direction.

 Any vector in x – y plane can be represented in terms of these unit vectors ĩ & ĵ.